PCRE2MATCHING(3) Library Functions Manual PCRE2MATCHING(3)

 against a given subject string.
 The "standard" algorithm is the

-same as Perl's matching function, and provide a Perl-compatible
+way as Perl's matching function, and provides a Perl-compatible

 matching operation.
 The just-in-time (JIT) optimization that is